blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/campaigns/Ironclad/gm_info.md

 ```

 ### Stability (Legendary)
 This dagger stores the souls of any humanoids it kills.
+It was originally owned
+by a spy, whose face is carved into the handle of the blade.
 It requires attunement,
 and each time attunement is lost, the souls leave the blade.
+When attuned,
+the spy will appear as a vision to the wielder and attempt to instill paranoia
+into them.

 ```
 +-------+---------------------------------------------------------+